National Federation of Canadian University Students: Influence of Quebec syndicalism

 It was the influence of student syndicalism in France and Quebec that helped change NFCUS into a student movement and less of a service and single-issue lobby group.
-At the 1963 NFCUS Congress, NFCUS’ name was changed to Canadian Union of Students (CUS), in order to recognize Quebec's unique status.
+At the 1963 NFCUS Congress, NFCUS' name was changed to Canadian Union of Students (CUS), in order to recognize Quebec's unique status.
 CUS also became a French and English organization, instituted a bi-national veto in its constitution, and adopted an agreement to cease lobbying the federal government.
 However, by 1964, this arrangement fell apart and many of Quebec's universities pulled out of CUS in order to join the UGEQ, which had been officially created that year.
-Quebec students were more interested in provincial politics and felt CUS’ bias towards lobbying of the federal government conflicted with their nationalist orientation.
+Quebec students were more interested in provincial politics and felt CUS' bias towards lobbying of the federal government conflicted with their nationalist orientation.

-Final years: 1964-1969
+Final years: 1964–1969

-In 1964–1965 school year, tuition fee levels across Canada increased markedly in response to the initialization of CSLP.
-In 1964 a tuition freeze position was adopted by delegates, and in 1965 a tuition abolition position was taken at national Congress.
+In the 1964–1965 school year, tuition fee levels across Canada increased markedly in response to the initialization of CSLP.
+In 1964, a tuition freeze position was adopted by delegates, and in 1965 a tuition abolition position was taken at national Congress.
 Students at the local level became more combative which took university administrators by surprise.
-Individual student councils pointed to progressive tax reform, which would pay for post- secondary education and make tuition fees redundant.
+Individual student councils pointed to progressive tax reform, which would pay for post-secondary education and make tuition fees redundant.
 Also, inspired by the Students for a Democratic Society and the Civil Rights Movement, students councils in cooperation with CUS began to organize rallies and other actions on campuses.
 In response to years of intense lobbying by NFCUS and CUS, along with the tuition freeze and tuition abolition movements on campus, tuition fees were frozen in Canada in 1965.

 During this time CUS had radicalized, and became more critical of the university system and the political order.
 New Left politics, the war in Vietnam, Students for a Democratic Society, and the black power movement had influenced leaders in the CUS.
 However, the fee freeze and the infiltration of right wing students aligned with the administration, undermined the CUS and served to drive New Left students out of the Union and into other organizations on campus.
-Several student councils/unions initiated pull-outs at the same time which put immense strain on CUS.
+Several student councils/unions initiated pull-outs at the same time, which put immense strain on the CUS.
 This led to the collapse of CUS in 1969.
-Nigel Moses characterizes the collapse as “without support from the ‘left’ and ‘right’ CUS collapsed....”
-Students met provincially and nationally through ad hoc committees however, students lacked a coherent nationwide organization from 1969 to 1972.
+Students met provincially and nationally through ad hoc committees; however, students lacked a coherent nationwide organization from 1969 to 1972.